ADN-DevTech/3dsMax-Python-HowTos/README.md

 - [realoadmod](/src/packages/reloadmod/README.md) is small tool that will reload all development modules in one operation

-- [mxvscode](/src/packages/mxvscode/README.md) is a small tool that will automatically import ptvsd (the VSCode debugging interface) during the startup of 3ds Max and make it accept remote connections.
+- [mxvscode](/src/packages/mxvscode/README.md) is a small tool that will automatically import debugpy (the VSCode debugging interface) during the startup of 3ds Max and make it accept remote connections.
 This may slow down the startup of 3ds Max quite a bit and is meant as a developer-only tool.